unyt-org/datex-tractor/README.md

 - Creates individual issues with a permalink to the correlated file, line and commit
     - Writes the corresponding issue ID into the inline comment
     - Is relatively linked to the todo-list issue
-- In order to work properly the last header of your projects `/README.md` needs to be `# Datex-tractor`
-  - This way the bot can increment a number, to make sure it has in any case a change to commit
 - Labels for the created issues are `placeholder`, `todo` and `disappeared-todo`
   - The default `documentation` label is used for the `Todos` list issue